knpuniversity/oauth/knpu/access-token.rst

 Getting the Access Token
 ========================

+TODO - this will be replaced by authorization-code.rst

 - Create a new page that matches our redirectURI
 - make a request out to the HouseRobot
 - get back the access token